geothachankary/airport-explorer-book/mapping/display/display-airports.md

 ## Reading data from the CSV file

 The information we downloaded before is contained in comma-separated values (CSV) format.
-When returning the list of airports we will read it directly from the CSV.
+When returning the list of airports we will read it directly from the CSV file.
 We can use a NuGet package called [CsvHelper](https://www.nuget.org/packages/CsvHelper/) to assist us with reading the information from the file.
 Go ahead and install that NuGet package:

 ```
 Install-Package CsvHelper
 ```

 We will also need to get the path to the file located in the `wwwroot` folder.
-In order to do that we can inject an instance of `IHostingEnvironment` into our class, and then use the [WebRootPath property](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.ihostingenvironment.webrootpath?view=aspnetcore-2.0) to access the physical location of the `wwwroot` folder.
+In order to do that we can inject an instance of `IHostingEnvironment` into our Razor Page class and then use the [WebRootPath property](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.hosting.ihostingenvironment.webrootpath?view=aspnetcore-2.0) to get the physical location of the `wwwroot` folder:

 ```csharp
 public class IndexModel : PageModel